Skip to main content

 For internal business analytics

-Metabase is a strong alternative for teams that need business analytics — sales, marketing, operations — rather than infrastructure monitoring.
+Metabase is a strong alternative for teams that need business analytics, so sales, marketing and operations rather than infrastructure monitoring.
 It is significantly easier to set up than Grafana for business data use cases, has a cleaner interface for non-technical users, and does not require knowledge of PromQL or similar query languages.
 Redash and Apache Superset cover similar ground with more SQL flexibility.

 For customer-facing embedded analytics